LOADING ...

 you have to have a record in to get played on the radio

-Well there were no talent scouts
+Well there were no major scouts

 at the gig and try to get on radio,

-for the session myself
+for the recording session

 Travis Turk day in the studio sure seemed to be one of those